Duty to Report and Protection from Retaliation

-- To report incidents prohibited by the policy Preventing and Responding to Discrimination (discrimination or harassment on the basis of race, color, religion, national origin (including ethnicity), age, sex (including pregnancy, childbirth and related medical conditions), parenting status, marital status, political affiliation, veteran status, genetic information (including family medical history), sexual orientation, gender identity, gender expression, or disability), use EAS’s Equal Opportunity Incident Reporting Form.
+- To report incidents prohibited by the policy Preventing and Responding to Discrimination (discrimination or harassment on the basis of race, color, religion, national origin (including ethnicity), age, sex (including pregnancy, childbirth and related medical conditions), parenting status, marital status, political affiliation, military status (including veteran status), genetic information (including family medical history), sexual orientation, gender identity, gender expression, or disability), use EAS’s Equal Opportunity Incident Reporting Form.

 - To report incidents prohibited by the policy Sexual Misconduct/Violence and Sex/Gender Discrimination (sexual assault, sexual exploitation, partner or relationship violence, sex or gender-based discrimination, retaliation, or complicity), use EAS’s Sexual Misconduct/Violence and Sex/Gender Discrimination Incident Reporting Form and/or email firstname.lastname@example.org.

 6. Reporting Fraud: VCUPD and Internal Audit, Audit and Compliance Services, are responsible for coordinating investigation and reporting to the Commonwealth of Virginia incidents of fraud.
 Report fraud as soon as you suspect or know of fraudulent activity.

 - Contact VCUPD – Non emergency number: 804-828-1196.